Boyd Dowler: Pro football career

 After eleven seasons with the Packers ending in 1969, Dowler played one year for the Washington Redskins in 1971.
 He had been acquired from the Packers for the Redskins' 1971 fifth-round pick (124th overall–Jim Stillwagon) which had been obtained from the Los Angeles Rams earlier on January 28, 1971.
 Dowler was on George Allen's coaching staff with the Rams in 1970 and made the transition with him to Washington as a player-coach.

+Career statistics

 Dowler retired with a career record of 474 receptions for 7,270 yards and 40 touchdowns.
 He led the Packers in receptions for seven seasons.

+Post career

 Following his playing career, Dowler spent over 30 years working as an assistant coach and scout in the NFL.
-Notable positions that Dowler held included the passing game coordinator role for the Philadelphia Eagles from 1973-1975 and, his final stop, a scout for the Atlanta Falcons.
+He was also announced as the head coach for the Tampa Bay Outlaws of the Professional Spring Football League in 1992, but the league folded before playing a game.
+Notable positions that Dowler held included the passing game coordinator role for the Philadelphia Eagles from 1973 to 1975 and, his final stop, a scout for the Atlanta Falcons.
 Dowler retired as a scout in 2007.